arthuro555/GDevelop/newIDE/README-extensions.md

   objectsEditorService.registerEditorConfiguration(
     "MyDummyExtension::DummyObject", // Replace by your extension and object type names. objectsEditorService.getDefaultObjectJsImplementationPropertiesEditor({
-      helpPagePath : "/extensions/extend-gdevelop" // The link to the help page for your object, in GDevelop wiki.
+      helpPagePath : "/extensions/extend-GDeveloppe" // The link to the help page for your object, in GDeveloppe wiki.
     })
   );
 }